 Washington State University offers some of the best nursing programs in Washington State.
 Washington State University offers its CCNE-accredited degrees from seven Washington state locations.
 The available nursing programs include an RN to BSN, a traditional BSN, a Master of Science in Nursing (MSN) in population health, and both a Ph.D. in Nursing and a Doctor of Nursing Practice with concentrations in family nurse, population health, or psychiatric mental health.
 Several nursing program options from Washington State University are available online or through hybrid programs.
 Nursing students from Eastern Washington University and Whitworth University can complete their BSN at Washington State.

 Washington State University (Wazzu) was founded as a land-grant school in 1890 and considered among the oldest land grant schools in the American West.
 The school maintains several campuses – including a distance learning platform that serves more than 30,550 students.
-US News ranked Washington State University among the top87 public universities in the county.
+US News ranked Washington State University among the top public universities in the county.

 Programs: RN to BSN, BSN, RN to MSN, MSN, DNP, PhD + Online options

 4. Seattle University

 Seattle University’s College of Nursing is recognized to be among the best nursing programs in Washington State, offering both academic degrees and certificate programs.
 Seattle University offers a BSN – a Bachelor of Science in Nursing (BSN) degree program with entrances for traditional students and for transfer students.
 Additionally, SU offers a Doctor of Nursing Practice (DNP) degree program with several academic tracks in gerontology – acute care, gerontology nurse practitioners, nurse midwife, and psychiatric mental health nurse practitioner.
 The school also offers two post-graduate certificates in nursing in the areas of primary care and acute care.

 Seattle University was founded by the Jesuits as the Immaculate Conception Parish School in 1891.
 Seattle University is home to more than 7,050 students and is considered the largest independent institution of higher learning in the north and western sections of the nation.
 Seattle University’s campus covers more than 50 acres is located in downtown Seattle.